 Before entering the market and risking your hard-earned money, it is vital to invest in your education.
 It is so easy to fall into the trap of wanting to just jump in and trade, as there is nothing to stop you from opening a brokerage account and trading.

-Unfortunately, without first gaining the necessary knowledge on all of the different variables which determine whether you will be consistently profitable, your chances of success are slim to none (remember that 90%+ of traders lose).
+Unfortunately, without first gaining the necessary knowledge on all of the different variables which determine whether you will be consistently profitable, your chances of success are slim to none (remember that a majority of traders lose).
 It is better to learn from the mistakes of seasoned and successful traders than to let the market teach you those lessons the hard way.

 #2 Be Disciplined!!!!!!!!!